eclipse/org.eclipse.riena.rap/org.eclipse.riena.releng.rap/readme.txt

    http://eclipse.org/rap/downloads/

-3. Import Riena (HEAD) and additional Equinox code into your workspace using riena_on_rap.psf
+3. Import Riena (HEAD) and additional Equinox code into your workspace using riena_on_rap.psf which is found in the org.eclipse.riena.releng.rap project.

+   User: anonymous
+   Password: <blank>

+   (CVS via pserver may not work if you are behind a corporate proxy / firewall)

-(Ignore compiler errors.
-Currently only mRiena ridget's are supported)
+4. Ignore compiler errors.
+Currently only some of Riena ridget's are supported.

-4. Launch 'RAP Mail Sample (RCP UI)' in org.eclipse.riena.sample.app.client.rcpmail
+5. Launch 'RAP Mail Sample (RCP UI)' in org.eclipse.riena.sample.app.client.rcpmail